 i showed him the lid and said, “uhmmm why?”

-Ok… not only did i not just let it go with the “it doesn’t matter” thought, but i didn’t even exactly ask about it the right way either! i get it.
-And i agree…. now!
-Thankfully, while i got a raised eyebrow that said, “is that the right way to speak to me?” that was ALL i got!
+Ok… not only did i not just let it go with the “it doesn’t matter” thought, but i didn’t even exactly ask about it the right way either! i get it and i agree…. now!
+Thankfully, while i did get a raised eyebrow that said, “is that the right way to speak to me?” that was ALL i got!